 On December 31, 1600, Queen Elizabeth I issued a charter with rights of exclusive trading to the company for East

 Monopoly of 15 years was granted, which in May 1609 was extended indefinitely time period

-Captain Hawkins arrived in the court of Jahangir in 1609 but he failed to get permission for factory
+He came into the court of Jahangir in 1609, but failed to get permission for factory.

 Thomas Roe obtained permission from Jahangir to establish English trading factories in different parts of India.

-By 1619 CE, English established their factories at Agra, Ahmedabad, Baroda and Broach
+By 1619, English established their factories at Agra, Ahmedabad, Baroda and Broach.

 Charles Eyre was its first president.